Travel & conservation company, since 1991

 SEARCH OUR SAFARIS

-We were alerted to a vulture poisoning incident on a private farm north-west of Hoedspruit late in the afternoon on 6 May 2015.
-After contacting the farm manager and obtaining initial information about the incident, we were able to meet with him first thing the next morning and assess the scene which was secured overnight to ensure that no further exposure to mammalian or avian scavengers would occur.
+We were alerted to a vulture poisoning incident on a private farm near Hoedspruit late in the afternoon on 6 May 2015.
+After contacting the farm manager and obtaining initial information about the incident, we met with him first thing the next morning and assessed the scene, which was secured overnight to ensure that no further exposure to mammalian, vultures or other avian scavengers would occur.
 The farm is located on the confluence of the Blyde and Olifants rivers.
+Written by Andre Botha, Manager of the Endangered Wildlife Trust‘s Birds of Prey Programme and Co-chair for the IUCN SSC Vulture Specialist Group

 vulture poisoning